 For the adventurous Domestic Terminal airport sleeper

 Don’t despair if you’re travelling from the Domestic Terminal.
-If you find yourself at the terminal between 10:30pm and 03:30am when security is closed, you can still enjoy the comforts of the International Terminal – just jump on the free terminal transfer bus back in the morning to catch your flight.
+If you find yourself at the terminal when security is closed (approximately last flight to 03:30am depending on flights), you can still enjoy the comforts of the International Terminal – just jump on the free terminal transfer bus back in the morning to catch your flight.

 Want to feel fresh?
 Make sure you pack a small towel and make use of the showers on Level 2 in the Arrivals Hall before switching back to the Domestic Terminal.